Patty Judge

-Patty Jean Judge (née Poole; born November 2, 1943) is an American politician who served as the 45th lieutenant governor of Iowa from 2007 to 2011 and previously the 13th Secretary of Agriculture of Iowa from 1999 to 2007.
+Patty Jean Judge (née Poole; born November 2, 1943) is an American politician who served as the 45th lieutenant governor of Iowa from 2007 to 2011 and the 13th secretary of agriculture of Iowa from 1999 to 2007.
 She unsuccessfully ran for reelection as lieutenant governor in 2010 after being elected to the office in 2006 with Chet Culver as governor.

 Early life, education and career

 Judge was born in Fort Madison, Iowa to Lester Poole and Lois (née Gares) Poole.
 She graduated from Albia High School in 1962.
 She received a Registered Nursing degree from Iowa Methodist School of Nursing in 1965, which later merged to join St. Luke's Regional Medical Center.
 She also attended the University of Iowa.

 Early career

 As a registered nurse Judge has worked in public health.
 She developed the first in-service education program and first utilization review program for the Monroe County Hospital.

 With her interest in economic development she was prompted to earn a real estate broker's license and set up a small business specializing in the selling and appraising of farms.
-She also bought her parent's real estate business.
+She also bought her parents' real estate business.
 During the farm crisis of the 1980s she was a mediator for the Iowa Farmer Creditor Mediation Service.